julien-muke/ec2-auto-scaling-terraform/README.md

 Now, apply the configuration to create the VPC and networking resources, Auto Scaling group, launch configuration, load balancer, and target group.
 Respond `yes` to the prompt to confirm the operation.

-After the changes are deployed:
+## Now, let's check if our resources has been deployed to AWS Cloud.

-* Go to AWS Console and sign in.
+* Go to AWS Console and [sign in](https://console.aws.amazon.com/).
 * In the navigation pane, choose EC2 instance.

 ![b](https://github.com/julien-muke/ec2-auto-scaling-terraform/assets/110755734/f01d1f1f-6b23-4eb9-95ac-c1c2d659fcfd)